Business-On-Steroids/n8n-nodes-voiceai/README.md

     "Update White Label Details"

 ## Credentials
-Go to your VA Vicky and login and then goto to settings can copy the API Key
+Go to your VA Vicky and login and then goto to settings can copy the API Key.
+Paste it as the Bearer Token in the VA Vicky node

 ## Resources